 Biography of MERRITTE WEBER IRELAND

 MERRITTE WEBER IRELAND (May 31, 1867 - July 5, 1952), served as The Surgeon General of the Army from Oct.
 4, 1918 - May 31, 1931.
-He was born May 31, 1867, in Columbia City, Indiana--a town in the upper end of the Wabash Valley in Whitley County.
+He was born May 31, 1867, in Columbia City, Indiana--a town at the upper end of the Wabash Valley in Whitley County.
 His father, Dr. Martin Ireland, was born in Chillicothe, Ohio and graduated after studying medicine in Cincinnati in 1849.
 He settled in Columbia City in 1855.
 The Ireland family originated in the west of Scotland, coming to Ohio by way of Maryland.
 His mother, whose maiden name was Sarah Fellers, came from Waynesboro, Virginia.

-After finishing high school, Merritte W. Ireland entered the Detroit College of Medicine where he received an M.D. degree after only three years (1887-1890).
-The following year he spent at Jefferson Medical College where again he earned an M.D. degree.
+After finishing high school, Merritte Ireland entered the Detroit College of Medicine where he received an M.D. degree after only three years (1887-1890).
+The following year he spent at Jefferson Medical College in Philadelphia where again he earned an M.D. degree.
 Ireland immediately took the examination for the medical service corps in the U.S. Army and was commissioned an assistant surgeon from Indiana May 4, 1891.

 His first assignment was to Jefferson Barracks, Missouri where he served from May to September of 1891.
 At the end of that time he was transferred to Fort Riley, Kansas, to serve under Maj.
 John Van R. Hoff.
 Ireland commanded the first Company of Instruction of the Hospital Corps, organized by Hoff, and accepted temporary duty assignments that included the World's Fair in Chicago in 1893.